 You absolutely do not want to focus solely on sight words.

-Sight words can be fun to teach, but again, are based solely on memorization.
+Sight words can be fun to teach, but again, they are based solely on memorization.

 Is memorizing words the same as reading?

 Yes.
-Children need to automatically recognize familiar words so they can spend the time needed to sound out new words.
+Children need to automatically recognize familiar words to spend the time needed to sound out new words.
 Here you will find the Dolch list of sight words for preschoolers.